-The use of BibTeX for the preparation and formatting of one's references is strongly recommended.
+The use of BibTEX for the preparation and formatting of one's references is strongly recommended.
 Authors' names should be complete - use full first names ("Donald E. Knuth") not initials ("D. E. Knuth") - and the salient identifying features of a reference should be included: title, year, volume, number, pages, article DOI, etc.

-The bibliography is included in your source document with these two commands, placed just before the \end{document} command:
+Using the BibLaTeX system, the bibliography is included in your source document with the following command, placed just before the \end{document} command: